tumtum73/interview/devops.md

    - terrform import [https://developer.hashicorp.com/terraform/cli/import](https://developer.hashicorp.com/terraform/cli/import)

 # Azure DevOps
+- How do you ensure secure and dynamic secret rotation in Azure DevOps pipelines?

 # Azure
 - What are some of the Azure Services you have worked with?